Key Points

 Dynamic Key Generation

-Upon successful authentication, PEAP generates dynamic encryption keys, which are used to secure communications over the airwaves in wireless networks or over the physical medium in wired networks.
+Upon successful authentication, PEAP generates dynamic encryption keys that are used to secure communication over the airwaves of wireless networks or over the physical medium in wired networks.
 This dynamic key generation adds an additional layer of security by ensuring that keys are not static and are difficult for attackers to compromise.

 Protection of Credentials

-By encapsulating the authentication process within a secure TLS tunnel, PEAP ensures that the user’s credentials are not transmitted in clear text.
+By encapsulating the authentication process within a secure TLS tunnel, PEAP prevents the transmission of user credentials in clear text.
 This protects sensitive information from being intercepted during the authentication process.

 Integration with Existing Authentication Systems